 Figure 6.
 Power Rail Data and Power Sharing Scheme

-device chosen and the power rail configuration selected.
+depending on the device chosen and the power rail configuration

-the VCC rail, only the dynamic current usage should be entered from the
+VCC rail, only the dynamic current usage should be entered from the Early

 Each column in Area 2 represents a power group in your system.
 Add or